LocateIT/trends.earth/docs/source/about/publications.rst

 ﻿Publications
 ===================

-The below publications either use or relate to |trends.earth|.
+The below publications either use or relate to lDMS.

 * Arnold S., Jun C., Olav E. 2019.
 Global and Complementary (Non-authoritative) Geospatial Data for SDGs: Role and Utilisation.
 Report produced jointly by the Task